-easy to understand given the massive use of modern technology and numerous improvements in bureaucracy, it ought to be remembered that the fact that (a) FLEX only became operational in 2003, with the application of the Cotonou Agreement and of the 9th EDF, and (b) the decision to assign 50 million euro to the application years 2005 and 2006 dated from 2007, once guarantees were obtained on the availability of funds.
+This time-lag is similar to that associated to the other two main compensatory financing facilities (the CFF of the IMF and the EU's Stabex).
+Indeed, the time-lag for disbursements was, on average, about 4 years (Aiello 1999a,1999b; Lim 1991, Herrmann et al, 1993) during the period when these two facilities were intensively used by eligible countries.
+While the delay in FLEX payments is not easy to understand given the massive use of modern technology and numerous improvements in bureaucracy, it ought to be remembered that the fact that (a) FLEX only became operational in 2003, with the application of the Cotonou Agreement and of the 9th EDF, and (b) the decision to assign 50 Million Euro to the application years 2005 and 2006 dated from 2007, once guarantees were obtained on the availability of funds.
 With the current FLEX some improvements in respect to the speed of support are expected.
-Indeed, the extension of advance payments to 100%, for ACPs eligible for budgetary support, (see § 1.3.2) should also have an impact with regard to the attempt to guarantee rapid disbursements.
+Indeed, the extension of advance payments to 100%, for ACPs eligible for budgetary support, (see § 1.3.2) should also have an impact with regards the attempt to guarantee rapid disbursements.
 Indeed the fact that, already at the time of writing, requests relative to application year 2007 have been processed and resources have been committed (Table 1) is a positive initial signal in this direction.